faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

     :width: 100%
     :align: center

 It is a Dulmage-Mendelsohn decomposition with an additional canonical decomposition of the overdetermined part.
 The overdetermined part is marked with a blue rectangle and faults entering in equations contained in the overdetermined part are structurally detectable.
-The set of equations in the overdetermined part is partitioned into equivalence classes, indicated by gray shaded rectangles in the figure, with the property that all faults appearing in the same equivalence class is not structurally isolable from each other.
+The set of equations in the overdetermined part is partitioned into equivalence classes, indicated by gray-shaded rectangles in the figure, with the property that all faults appearing in the same equivalence class is not structurally isolable from each other.

 .. _diaganalysis_fi: